lbrealdev/0k-python/python-packaging/tools/pdm.md

-# PDM: A modern Python package and dependency manager supporting the latest PEP standards
+# PDM

-// to do
+PDM: A modern Python package and dependency manager supporting the latest PEP standards.

 ## Sources